Flinders Group National Park (Cape York Peninsula Aboriginal Land)

 Flinders Group National Park (Cape York Peninsula Aboriginal Land) is a national park in Queensland (Australia), 1,745 km northwest of Brisbane.
 The national park was previously named Flinders Group National Park until it was renamed on 28 November 2013.

-This national park has a tropical climate, with a humid season from December to April, when temperatures exceed 30 degrees Celsius.
+This national park has a tropical climate, with a humid season from December to April, when temperatures exceed 30 C.

 Many species of land and sea birds are represented here.